srsudar/eg/eg/examples/kill.md

 The strongest signal is `KILL`, which has code `9`.
 This is non-catchable and non-ignorable.
-It may fail for a zombie process or for under unusual circumstances, but in the vast majority of cases it will force stop a process.
+It may fail for a zombie process or under unusual circumstances, but in the vast majority of cases it will force stop a process.
 Processes won't be made aware of the kill request and won't have a chance to clean up resources.
-This will send a `KILL` signal to (`-9`) process 22604:
+This will send a `KILL` signal (`-9`) to process 22604:

     kill -9 22604